-As well as addressing the key intra-urban routes within Huntingdonshire, which are so important to the movement of workforce and the delivery of growth, we will also tackle the gaps in public transport provision in the rural areas, including the villages and the more rural town of Ramsey.
+As well as addressing the key intra-urban routes within Huntingdonshire which are so important to the movement of workforce and the delivery of growth, we will also tackle the gaps in public transport provision in the rural areas, including the villages and the more rural town of Ramsey.

-Huntingdonshire's Local Plan to 2036 identifies Ramsey as a Spatial Planning Area and one of the main locations within Huntingdonshire suitable for sustainable growth.
+Huntingdonshire's Local Plan to 2036 identifies Ramsey as a Spatial Planning Area and one of four market towns within Huntingdonshire suitable for sustainable growth.
 The Spatial Planning Areas are responsible for providing approximately three quarters of the district's objectively assessed need for housing and the majority of employment and retail growth.

 Therefore, in order to maximise accessibility within and to/from these areas, a comprehensive package of local routes and DRT options will be provided.
-This will offer an integrated and sustainable network, with an attractive and consistent frequency, linking larger towns and some smaller villages.
+This will offer an integrated and sustainable network, with an attractive and consistent frequency, linking larger towns and some smaller villages, such as Huntingdon - Brampton - Buckden - St Neots, Ramsey, and Huntingdon - Godmanchester - Papworth Everard - Sawtry - Yaxley and Cambourne.

-We will review and assess the public transport offer, limitations, and barriers within Ramsey to identify infrastructure that would improve the network in and around the town.
+We will review and assess the public transport offer, limitations, and barriers within Ramsey identify infrastructure that would improve the network in and around the town.
 In addition, a review of levels of service at evenings and weekends will be undertaken and improvements made to the services provided during these times.

 Many Huntingdonshire residents, however, live within smaller villages outside of the reach of existing bus services, or receiving an infrequent service.
-Working in partnership with HDC and building on the Ting trial, we will ensure that local community and DRT provides accessibility for all, seamlessly integrated into the bus and rail network with dedicated interchanges and joint ticketing wherever possible.
+Working in partnership with Huntingdonshire District Council, and building on the TING trial, we will ensure that local community and demand-responsive transport provides accessibility for all, seamlessly integrated into the bus and rail network with dedicated interchanges and joint ticketing wherever possible.

-Again, the BSIP and the TSfH will be key to delivering these targeted improvements and we continue to investigate options for bus reform in the region.
+As before Again, the BSIP and the TSH will be key to delivering these targeted improvements and the CPCA are investigating options for bus reform in the region.

 Key to ensuring a safe, accessible transport network for all that supports social inclusion and access to opportunity is our package of investment and financial support for our rural public transport network, including DRT.
 More people will have a genuine alternative to the car in the form of access to reliable, comprehensive public transport.
-The Bus Reform work will be complemented by the lessons learnt from the Ting trial in West Huntingdonshire, to ensure all within Huntingdonshire have an affordable, sustainable, public transport option that provides access to employment, education, shopping, and recreation, at a reasonable frequency.
+The Bus Reform work will be complemented by the lessons learnt from the TING trial in West Huntingdonshire, to ensure all within Huntingdonshire have an affordable, sustainable, public transport option that provides access to employment, education, shopping, and recreation, at a reasonable frequency.
 In relation to bus service improvements, larger settlements will be prioritised as there will be sufficient critical mass in these areas to make particular services viable.
 This programme will then be expanded to the more remote and low population density villages once bus usage has become more normalised.